Dennis14e/node-red-docker/README.md

 ## Debugging containers

 Sometimes it is useful to debug the code which is running inside the container.
-Two scripts (*'debug'* and *'debug_brk'* in the package.json file) are available to start Node JS in debug mode, which means that Node JS will start listening (to port 9229) for a debug client.
+Two scripts (*'debug'* and *'debug_brk'* in the package.json file) are available to start Node.js in debug mode, which means that Node.js will start listening (to port 9229) for a debug client.
 Various remote debugger tools (like Visual Code, Chrome Developer Tools ...) can be used to debug a Node-RED application.
 A [wiki](https://github.com/node-red/node-red-docker/wiki/Debug-container-via-Chrome-Developer-Tools) page has been provided, to explain step-by-step how to use the Chrome Developer Tools debugger.

 1. In most cases the *'debug'* script will be sufficient, to debug a Node-RED application that is fully up-and-running (i.e. when the application startup code is not relevant).
-The Node JS server can be started in debug mode using following command:
+The Node.js server can be started in debug mode using following command:

 ```
 $ docker run -it -p 1880:1880 -p 9229:9229 -v node_red_data:/data --name mynodered --entrypoint npm dennis14e/node-red run debug -- --userDir /data
 ```

-2. In case debugging of the Node-RED startup code is required, the  *'debug_brk'* script will instruct Node JS to break at the first statement of the Node-RED application.
-The Node JS server can be started in debug mode using following command:
+2. In case debugging of the Node-RED startup code is required, the  *'debug_brk'* script will instruct Node.js to break at the first statement of the Node-RED application.
+The Node.js server can be started in debug mode using following command:

 ```
 $ docker run -it -p 1880:1880 -p 9229:9229 -v node_red_data:/data --name mynodered --entrypoint npm dennis14e/node-red run debug_brk -- --userDir /data
 ```

-Note that in this case Node JS will wait - at the first statement of the Node-RED application - until a debugger client connects...
+Note that in this case Node.js will wait - at the first statement of the Node-RED application - until a debugger client connects...

-As soon as Node JS is listening to the debug port, this will be shown in the startup log:
+As soon as Node.js is listening to the debug port, this will be shown in the startup log:
 ```
 Debugger listening on ws://0.0.0.0:9229/...
 ```